R/plotHazardRatio.R, R/plot_methods.R, R/utils.R

 which is the predicted hazard for a given covariate pattern and time.

-is the predicted hazard on the log scale. lowerbound
+predictedloghazard is the predicted hazard on the log scale. lowerbound

-are the lower and upper confidence interval bounds on the
+and upperbound are the lower and upper confidence interval bounds on the

-hazard scale (i.e. used to plot the confidence bands). standarderror
+hazard scale (i.e. used to plot the confidence bands). standarderror is

 the standard error of the log hazard or log hazard ratio (only if

-is returned, and if ci=TRUE
+hazard_ratio is returned, and if ci=TRUE, standarderror (on the log

-scale) and lowerbound
+scale) and lowerbound and upperbound of the hazard_ratio are

 returned.